originphp/framework/origin/docs/index.md

 Table names should be plural and underscored.
 For example `user_profiles`.
 Each table in your database should have a primary key,and it should be named `id`.
 Foreign keys should be the singular underscored name, for example `user_profile_id`.

+Dates,datetime,and time use the MySql field types of the same time.
+So the date format is `YYYY-MM-DD`.

 ### View

 The view templates are in the `View` folder, and the folder name is plural camel cased, so for user profiles it would be `UserProfiles`, the templates